-This particular story though, I handed over to my grade 8 English teacher Mr. Mulder.
+This particular story though, I handed over to my grade 8 English teacher.
 I wanted his opinion, to show him I was more than just your average English student.
-I’m surprised he didn’t call my mother and question my mental stability because the story I gave him was about a cop investigating the serial rapes and murders of women who were left by the water with a white rose shoved in their mouths.
+He read it and literally called my mother, he was so concerned.
+The story I gave him was about a cop investigating the serial rapes of women.

 I was 14, guys.

 Can you imagine getting a graphic story about a serial rapist from a fourteen-year-old?

 My point is this, I’ve always wanted to write.
 I’ve always loved crime fiction.
 And there are books I read, and authors I love, who inspire that side of myself.
 Karin Slaughter is one of my biggest influences that way.
 And when I read The Good Daughter I nearly lost my damn mind at the brilliance.

 YOUR BEST CHILL OR RELAXING SONG